Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

 Data Not Linked to You: This is data that doesn’t count as “personal information.”
 To use this category, an app should be going out of its way to make sure any of the types of data you see here can’t be tied back you, such as by stripping away your name or ID.

 Data Not Collected: This is the all-clear — Apple even awards it a blue check mark.
-Any app that shows this label shouldn’t be sending data to anyone other than themselves, and for the purposes of running the app.
+Any app that shows this label shouldn’t be sending data to anyone other than itself, and for the purposes of running the app.

 Red flag 1: A really long label